khairulimran-97/bayarcash-for-fluentcart/readme.txt

 = What happens if a payment fails? =

 Failed payments are automatically logged and the order status is updated accordingly.
 Customers are redirected back to your store with appropriate error messages.

+= What data is sent to external services? =

+This plugin sends payment transaction data to Bayarcash (https://bayarcash.com) for processing payments.
+This includes order details, customer information (name, email, phone), and payment amount.
+All data is transmitted securely via HTTPS and validated with cryptographic checksums.
+Please refer to Bayarcash's privacy policy for information on how they handle payment data.

+= Does this plugin comply with privacy regulations? =

+The plugin itself does not collect or store any personal data beyond what FluentCart already collects.
+Payment processing is handled by Bayarcash, a PCI-DSS compliant payment gateway.
+However, as the site owner, you are responsible for disclosing to your customers that their payment data will be processed by Bayarcash.
+Please update your privacy policy accordingly.

 == Screenshots ==